About

 Three Short Disclaimers

 1. This is just a website.
 It’s not a big deal.
-Though you’re welcome to disagree with anything I write, there’s no reason to get all upset about the opinions I express here.
+Though you’re welcome to disagree with anything I write, there’s no reason to get upset about the opinions I express here.
 I give you my permission to not read Taido/Blog.

 2. Taido/Blog has nothing to do with any official Taido organization.
 It is produced by me — Andy Fossett.
 Nothing you find on this site implies certification, warranty, or guarantee beyond my say-so.